 Our graduates, protect people and communities from injuries, illness, or unexpected death arising from hazardous conditions, materials, and practices.
 Careers vary widely in manufacturing, construction, insurance, aviation, and healthcare industries, and include safety specialists, managers, directors, and consultants.
-Fields closely associated with safety management include industrial hygiene, ergonomics, fire protection, security, environmental science, and engineering.
-The demand for safety professionals remains strong, and new opportunities in healthcare and community public health continue to expand.

 Our graduates, protect people and communities from injuries, illness, or unexpected death arising from hazardous conditions, materials, and practices.
 Careers vary widely in manufacturing, construction, insurance, aviation, and healthcare industries, and include safety specialists, managers, directors, and consultants.
-Fields closely associated with safety management include industrial hygiene, ergonomics, fire protection, security, environmental science, and engineering.
+Fields closely associated with safety management include industrial hygiene, ergonomics, loss control, fire protection, security, environmental science, and engineering.
 The demand for safety professionals remains strong, and new opportunities in healthcare and community public health continue to expand.

-Bachelor of Science in Applied Health Science (B.S.A.H.S.), Youth Development Major
+Bachelor of Science in Applied Health Science (B.S.A.H.S.), Youth Development Major through integration of key professional topics including: professionalism, cultural and human diversity, applied human development, relationships and communication, and program development.

-- · Description of Program
+- Description of Program

-- · Degree Requirements
+- Degree Requirements

 - Special Opportunities

 - Careers

 The Youth Development major prepares students for the professional delivery of services which focus on the infant, child, and adolescent across all ability levels and within both family and community contexts.
-Required courses build a strong foundation to serve youth through integration of key professional topics including: professionalism, cultural and human diversity, applied human development, relationships and communication, and program development.
+Required courses build a strong foundation to serve youth